Hunaveli/Project-Veli/README.md

 This is the official repository of Project Veli!

-Project Veli is a RTE (Real Time Editor) Tool that mods Call of Duty Black Ops 1 Zombies currently, in future releases it will be Multi-COD supported.
+Project Veli is a RTE (Real Time Editor) Tool that mods Call of Duty Black Ops 1 Zombies.
+In future releases the tool is planned to be Multi-COD supported.

 All changes made to Project Veli are uploaded here for open-source!